 What are the risk factors for Alzheimer’s disease?

-Risk factors include increasing age, head injuries, genetic makeup, less than an 8th grade education, Down’s syndrome, a diet low in antioxidants, and estrogen deficiency.
+Risk factors include increasing age, head injuries, genetic makeup, less than an 8th-grade education, Down’s syndrome, a diet low in antioxidants, and estrogen deficiency.

 What are the risks for other health problems in those who have Alzheimer’s disease?

-The risk for health problems increases as Alzheimer’s disease progresses.
+The risk of health problems increases as Alzheimer’s disease progresses.
 Those with end-stage Alzheimer’s disease may sleep a lot, fail to communicate, have poor appetites, and not recognize things or people in their surroundings.
 Many spend most of their time in a bed or wheelchair and are at high risk for infections, weight loss, and pressure sores.

 What medicines are available to treat Alzheimer’s disease?

 Drugs such as Aricept, Razadyne, Exelon, and Namenda are commonly used treatments for Alzheimer’s disease.
 They work in the brain by slowing down the breakdown of important neurotransmitters (chemicals).
-It is difficult to see the benefit of such drugs, but once they are stopped, patients make a rapid decline; therefore, it is best not to stop the drugs once they are started until the patient is at the end stages of dementia, where little benefit is noted and a decline will not be so apparent if stopped.
+It is difficult to see the benefit of such drugs, but once they are stopped, patients make a rapid decline; therefore, it is best not to stop the drugs once they are started until the patient is at the end stages of dementia, where the little benefit is noted and a decline will not be so apparent if stopped.
 Side effects of these drugs include diarrhea, nausea, and vomiting and may prevent their full use.
 Some have also noticed increased agitation with the use of such drugs during the first couple weeks of use while patients’ bodies adjust to the medication.
 Even with the risk of side effects, these drugs are safer to use than many antipsychotic drugs and may decrease the need for such drugs.
 Unfortunately, many nursing homes only use antipsychotic medications to treat Alzheimer’s disease and other dementias.

 What can I do to help ensure my loved one with Alzheimer’s disease has a good quality of life in the nursing home?

-- Work with your loved one’s doctor to make sure staff understands and respects you and your loved one’s wishes and to set realistic treatment goals.
+- Work with your loved one’s doctor to make sure the staff understands and respects you and your loved one’s wishes and to set realistic treatment goals.

-- Place familiar objects at bedside such as pictures of loved ones, quilts, and stuffed animals that are recognized easily.
+- Place familiar objects at the bedside such as pictures of loved ones, quilts, and stuffed animals that are recognized easily.
 Provide familiar music, as well.
 This may improve care as staff may see your loved one in a different light.